Can we charge penalties from employees? And if yes, which format to use for the penalization letters?

 Before the imposition of the fines and penalty, consider the following points:

-a) Who discovered the misconduct, how was it discovered?
+a) Who discovered the misconduct, and how was it discovered?
 Is it the fault of the HOD, but the subordinate has been made a scapegoat?

 b) Have you issued a written copy of the Job Description (JD) to the employee?
 Was the employee assigned with the work that was out of JD?
-If yes, then why the JD was not updated?
+If yes, then why was the JD not updated?
 If it was updated, was it communicated to the employee?
 Did you obtain the signature of the employee on the changed JD?

 f) Was the employee given proper training to perform the task?
-If yes, then do you have records of the training?
+If yes, do you have records of the training?

 g) The imposition of the penalty is a punishment.
 Before the punishment, the company needs to conduct a domestic enquiry.
 Have you conducted the domestic enquiry to investigate why the company incurred the loss?
 Was the focus of the enquiry on the person or the incident?